Enter your Zip Code to see if we serve your area:

 At Ayers Basement Systems, we specialize in repairing crawl space issues of all types, including moldy or damaged wood.
 For a free quote, contact us today!

-We serve the Michigan & Indiana area, including Lansing, Grand Rapids, Kalamazoo surrounding areas such as South Bend, IN, Muskegon, Battle Creek, Elkhart, Jackson, Traverse City, Mount Pleasant and nearby.
+We serve the Michigan & Indiana area, including Lansing, Grand Rapids, Kalamazoo surrounding areas such as South Bend, Muskegon, Battle Creek, Elkhart, Jackson, Traverse City, Mount Pleasant and nearby.

 Many homeowners and contractors repair damaged crawl space wood and consider their problem solved.
 Unfortunately, the problem will most likely come back, because they didn't target the source of the problem.
 So what did cause the rotting wood in the first place?